 WARCRAFT: THE BEGINNING

 A film version of Warcraft has been announced for the better part of a decade and at one point was to be directed by Sam Raimi.
 (There are also rumours that Uwe Boll sought to obtain the rights but was dismissed by Blizzard in no uncertain terms).
-The eventual film production was taken over by Duncan Jones, the son of David Bowie, who has become a not inconsiderable film director in his own right first with the widely acclaimed Moon (2009) and more recently with the alternate timeline film Source Code (2011) and subsequent to this the SF film Mute (2018).
+The eventual film production was taken over by Duncan Jones, the son of David Bowie, who has become a not inconsiderable film director in his own right first with the widely acclaimed Moon (2009), followed by the alternate timeline film Source Code (2011) and subsequent to this the SF film Mute (2018).